Skip to content

 Success Rates: What to Realistically Expect

 Not every flag or appeal will succeed.
-Here's what the data shows:
+The safest expectation is:

 If the appeal is also denied, you've exhausted Google's internal process.
 Your remaining options are the Google Business Profile Help Community (where Google Product Experts can escalate cases), contacting Google support directly through your dashboard, or the legal route for defamatory content.